 - On motorways there is a minimum speed limit of 80 km/h (50 mph) for vehicles travelling in the left lane (ie outside lane).

-Minimum age to drive in France is 18 for a car and a motorcycle over 125cc and 15 for a motorcycle under 125cc.
+Minimum age for driving in France is 18 for a car and a motorcycle over 125cc and 15 for a motorcycle under 125cc.
 France has very strict drink driving laws.
 You are allowed a maximum of 0.5mg/ml of alcohol per litre in your blood, compared to 0.8mg/ml in the UK.
 Drivers who test positive for a substance classified as a narcotic face up to two years imprisonment and a €4,500 fine.
+During the first 3 years after passing your test, the limit is 0.2mg/ml, which means 0 unite of alcohol.

 - 0.8mg/litre blood: you will have to go to court; maximum fine: 4.500€